vitosandrin/EcommerceServer/README.md

-it may give a certificate/tls error when running services in Docker. to solve: dotnet dev-certs https --clean dotnet dev-certs https --trust restart VS
+it may give a certificate/tls error try connect with https when running services in Docker. to solve:

+dotnet dev-certs https --clean

+dotnet dev-certs https --trust

+restart VS